 “If you can stick a regular old pencil in a hole, a mouse can get through,” Niedermeier says.
 She explains that the largest part of a mouse is its tiny skull, which is usually only the width of a pencil.
 “If their head can get through, the rest of their body can get through as well,” she adds.

-Close up any holes that you see, and don’t forget about the holes that you’ve helped put in.
+Close up any holes you see, and don’t forget about the holes you’ve helped put in.
 Holes around pipes or wiring are often overlooked, but can act as a mouse superhighway system through your home.

 “You really only want to do this job once,” Niedermeier says.

 So you’ve cleaned up, boxed up, and sealed up your home—but there are still some mice inside.
 Now, it’s time to get rid of the stalwarts that remain.
 It’s time to address the big question: Do you know how to catch a mouse?

 For starters, as much as you might want to, you can’t just snatch them up and take them outside.
 Mice have excellent senses of direction, and even moving them some distance from your house isn’t enough to get rid of them.
 In experiments, they find their way home quickly, even heading through obstacles to get back to their residences.
 The best way to get rid of mice from your home, unfortunately, is to kill them.